FindArticles FindArticles

 Table of Contents

-• Multi-day battery through smarter silicon
+• Multiday battery with smarter silicon

-• Actionable sleep and recovery, not just raw data
+• Actionable sleep and recovery — not just raw data

 • A better stress and heart-rate timeline

-• Connectivity: satellite SOS and smarter radios
+• Connectivity: satellite SOS, plus smarter radios

 • Thinner, lighter, more wearable

-• Why this could put Apple ahead
+• Why this might give Apple an edge

-Actionable sleep and recovery, not just raw data
+Actionable sleep and recovery — not just raw data

 A better stress and heart-rate timeline

-Connectivity: satellite SOS and smarter radios
+Connectivity: satellite SOS, plus smarter radios

 Thinner, lighter, more wearable